03: Wattwil to Rapperswil

 At its ultimate climax, it soothes onto a plateau, offering below the breathtaking panorama of Wattwil.
 More than 200 meters climbed, in the relentless embrace of slopes exceeding twenty percent.
 Quite a feat, isn’t it?

 Shortly after, the road reaches Unterlaad, where farm geraniums bloom, silent witnesses of an almost aristocratic opulence.
-The farms are truly splendid in Eastern Switzerland, almost as opulent as those in the canton of Berne.
+The farms are truly splendid in Eastern Switzerland, almost as opulent as those in the canton of Bern.

 Here, each hamlet bears the same signature, Unterlaad, Vorderlaad, Oberlaad, bathed in the soothing murmur of the Laadbach stream.
 Here unfolds a parade of farms and more bourgeois residences, sometimes modest, sometimes sumptuous, adorned with symbols of great prosperity.
 Most of them are adorned with fine multicolored shingles.
 Some houses are richer than others and bear inscriptions in Hochdeutsch script on their facades.